 Fact: You Should Eat Protein Before Bedtime

 The idea behind consuming protein before turning in at night is that it helps prevent muscle breakdown during the 7 to 8 hours of fasting during sleep.
-However, evidence doesn’t necessarily support this idea.
+However, the evidence doesn’t necessarily support this idea.
 Assuming you’re eating a healthy balanced diet, a night of sleep isn’t going to sabotage your muscle gains.
 However, your body, including your muscles, repair during the deep stages of sleep and it’s muscle repair that leads to growth.
 You can make the repair process more efficient by supplying your muscles with amino acids an hour or two before bedtime.
 You don’t need a huge amount either.
 A study published in the journal Nutrients found that 3o to 40 grams of protein before bedtime is sufficient.

 Protein Myths: Protein Supplements Give You an Edge